Graduate School Faculty & Administration

 B.S., California Polytechnic University at San Luis Obispo, CA

-Dr. Carnazzo is an adjunct lecturer in Sacred Scripture and Catechetics for the Magdala Apostolate of the Institute of Catholic Culture; the academic director for the formation of deacon candidates for the Diocese of Tulsa, OK; a lecturer in New Testament for the formation of deacon candidates for the Melkite Eparchy of Newton, MA; and a professor of Biblical and Classical Greek for the Academy of Classical Languages.
+Dr. Carnazzo is Lecturer in Sacred Scripture and Biblical Languages at St. Patrick’s Seminary in Menlo Park, California.
+He is also an adjunct lecturer in Sacred Scripture and Catechetics for the Magdala Apostolate of the Institute of Catholic Culture; the academic director for the formation of deacon candidates for the Diocese of Tulsa, OK; a lecturer in New Testament for the formation of deacon candidates for the Melkite Eparchy of Newton, MA; and a professor of Biblical and Classical Greek for the Academy of Classical Languages.
+Dr. Carnazzo is a deacon in the Melkite Catholic Church.

 |Salvatore J. Ciresi, Lecturer in Theology